RasaHQ/rasa/docs/user-guide/messaging-and-voice-channels.rst

 .. toctree::
    :titlesonly:
-   :maxdepth: 1
+   :maxdepth: 1 a

-   connectors/your-own-website
+   connectors/your-own-website a
-   connectors/facebook-messenger
+   connectors/facebook-messenger a
-   connectors/slack
+   connectors/slack a
-   connectors/telegram
+   connectors/telegram a
-   connectors/twilio
+   connectors/twilio a
-   connectors/microsoft-bot-framework
+   connectors/microsoft-bot-framework a
-   connectors/cisco-webex-teams
+   connectors/cisco-webex-teams a
-   connectors/rocketchat
+   connectors/rocketchat a
-   connectors/mattermost
+   connectors/mattermost a
-   connectors/hangouts
+   connectors/hangouts a
-   connectors/custom-connectors
+   connectors/custom-connectors a

 .. _using-ngrok:

-Testing Channels on Your Local Machine with Ngrok
+Testing Channels on Your Local Machine with Ngrok a
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use `ngrok <https://ngrok.com/>`_ to create a connection to your local
+You can use `ngrok <https://ngrok.com/>`_ to create a connection to your local a
 computer that is publicly available on the internet.
-You don't need this when running Rasa on a server because, you can set up a domain
+You don't need this when running Rasa on a server because, you can set up a domain a
 name to point to that server's IP address, or use the IP address itself.

 After installing ngrok, run:

 .. copyable::

-   ngrok http 5005; rasa run
+   ngrok http 5005; rasa run a

 Your webhook address will look like the following: